Studying Abroad in the Netherlands: Anastasija

 Food, for example, was very hard for me to accept at first.
 Warm food was is only served after 5 o'clock in the Netherlands and for me that was a shock.

-I would because the Netherlands are at the center of Europe.
-It's also a great place for study abroad because of its international scene.
+I would because the Netherlands is at the center of Europe.
+It's also a great place to study abroad because of itsย international scene.
 People go in and go out of the Netherlands quite often, it's a dynamic place and there's really a strong international life full of different languages, cultures, and everyone is accepted as long as they keep an open mind.
-Making friends in the Netherlands and learning the language is easy because the Dutch want to share their culture.
+Making friends in the Netherlands and learning the language is easy because the Dutch want to share their culture.ย

 What advice do you have for international students in the Netherlands?

 Try to go out as much as possible and not just at night.
 Go explore!
-You should look for small things that make a difference even if it's just poffertjes which are a small Dutch pancakes.
-On first glance, the Netherlands might seem like a lot of places in Europe but it's the details that distinguish it and make your time abroad more meaningful.
-I would challenge a new international student in Holland to find one small thing like the abundance of tulips, and it will lead you to another piece of the culture and history of the country.
+You should look for small things that make a difference, even if it's just poffertjes, which are small Dutch pancakes.
+At first glance, the Netherlands might seem like a lot of places in Europe, but it's the details that distinguish it and make your time abroad more meaningful.
+I would challenge a new international student in Holland to find one small thing like the abundance of tulips, andย it will lead you to another piece of the culture and history of the country.

 What made your program in the Netherlands different?